Ohio State Buckeyes women's volleyball: St. John Arena

 The former home of the Ohio State women's volleyball team.
 The buckeyes were located in St. John Arena from 1989 until 2018 before the teams departure for the Covelli Center.
 While in the arena the Buckeyes has a record of 333–115.

 The Buckeyes played their only two undefeated home seasons in St. John Arena in 1989 and 1991 The team had their final match in St. John as they took a loss to the then number three Minnesota Golden Gophers in a five-set thriller.

 Covelli Center

 The Buckeyes play their home matches at the Covelli Center on campus.
 They began playing at the arena in 2019, after having spent more than 45 seasons at St. John Arena.
 Their first match at the Covelli Center was played on August 30, 2019, against Lehigh University, which they won, 3–0 (25–16, 25–20, 25–14).

-The Buckeyes hosted the NCAA Division I women's volleyball tournament at Nationwide Arena in 2016 and are scheduled to host it again in 2021.
+The Buckeyes hosted the NCAA Division I women's volleyball tournament at Nationwide Arena in 2016 and again in 2021.